ESL Endorsement and Bilingual Teacher Endorsement

 Qualifications for Admission

-- Candidates must be admitted to either the elementary, secondary or special education program
+- Candidates must be admitted to the alternative licensure program

 - There are no additional admission requirements for Bilingual or ESL candidates